30 Best Romantic Anime Movies Ranked According To IMDb

 28. Ocean Waves (1993)

-"Ocean Waves" is another unique effort from Studio Ghibli in that it was a made-for-television film that aired on Nippon TV.
+"Ocean Waves" is a unique effort from Studio Ghibli in that it was a made-for-television film that aired on Nippon TV.
 It was something of a trial run for the then-younger generation of Studio Ghibli and its collaborators, seeing what they could do without the guiding hand of Hayao Miyazaki or Isao Takahata and with the limited budget of a small-screen production.
 The results do lack some of the visual splendor and the impeccable polish of a typical Ghibli work, but "Ocean Waves" is still more than worthy of the studio's legacy.

 The story follows two high school boys — Taku (Nobuo Tobita) and Yutaka (Toshihiko Seki) — who both become interested in Rikako (Yoko Sakamoto) and have to navigate the way that complicates their friendship.
 Fortunately, what seems like a tale that's been told a million times is still made fresh by its well-formed characters, sharp writing, and the way the story doesn't go in the obvious directions — particularly how its version of a "happily ever after" isn't necessarily what you might expect.